Cité de Carcassonne: Panorama

+Places of interest

+Chateau Comtal

+Situated in the Cité de Carcassonne, the Chateau Comtal was the fortress that housed the Viscounts of Carcassonne.
+Built at the beginning of the 12th century, it underwent several later modifications.
+From 1240 to 1250, major work was carried out to strengthen the walls, incorporating more round towers, the barbican advanced to the entrance gate and the moat.

 The legend of Lady Carcas

 Lady Carcas is a legendary character from the city of Carcassonne.
 According to the legend, she is the wife of Ballak, the Muslim prince of Carcassonne, who was killed in action against Charlemagne.
 Lady Carcas, following the death of her husband, allegedly took charge of the city's defence against the Frankish army and repelled it.
 Princess Carcas first used a trick consisting of making fake soldiers, which she had manufactured and placed in each tower of the city.
 The siege lasted five years.

 But by the beginning of the sixth year, food and water were becoming increasingly scarce.
 Lady Carcas wanted to make an inventory of all the reserves left.
 The city was Saracen, so a part of the population, being Muslim, did not consume pork.
 The villagers brought her a pig and a bag of wheat.
 She then had the idea of feeding the pig with the sack of wheat and then pushing it from the highest tower of the city at the foot of the outer ramparts.

 Charlemagne and his men, believing that the city was still overflowing with soldiers and food to the point of wasting a wheat-fed pig, ended the siege.
 Seeing Charlemagne's army leaving the plain in front of the city, Lady Carcas was filled with joy at the victory of her ploy and decided to ring all the city's bells.
 One of Charlemagne's men then shouted: "Carcas is ringing!", in French "Carcas sonne!" thus creating the name of the city.